Building Customer Personas for Your School

 Keep the Process Going, Going, Going

 Like many things in life, the process of creating public school customer personas is never done.
-Your school or community might change over time, and you will learn new things and gain new insights into your current and target families.
+As your school or community changes and you get more information about the families you serve, update your personas.

 The more real you make them, the more useful they will be.
-And the easier it will be to turn the imaginary families in your head into enrolled students in your classrooms.20-Tips-Guide-Blog-Image
+And the easier it will be to turn the imaginary families in your head into enrolled students in your classrooms.